 Family Strength #1: SPIRITUAL LIFE

 Spirituality is the guiding force that bonds the family together.
-A shared spiritual faith provides tools and models for building good relationships and for dealing with difficult situations and changing circumstances.
+A shared faith provides tools and models for building good relationships and for dealing with difficult situations and changing circumstances.
 It is a key element in establishing strong caring families and is the foundation for all family strengths.

 Family Strength #2: CARING & APPRECIATION